ntnu-arl/mbplanner_ros/README.md

 ```xml
 <arg name="world_file" default="$(find planner_gazebo_sim)/worlds/pittsburgh_mine.world"/>
 ```
-We also support the environments published by DARPA for the Subterranean Challenge - Cave circuit.
-In order to use those environments, the models and worlds need to be downloaded that have not been included in this repository.
-The package for the same can be downloaded from [here](https://github.com/unr-arl/subt_cave_sim.git).
+We also support the environments published by DARPA for the Subterranean Challenge - Cave Circuit.
+In order to use those environments, the models and worlds need to be downloaded from another package: [subt_cave_sim](https://github.com/unr-arl/subt_cave_sim.git).
+To compile this package:
-Compile this package:
 ```bash
 catkin build subt_cave_sim
 ```
-Use the ```mbplanner/launch/mbplanner_m100_sim_cave.launch``` file:
+And use the ```mbplanner/launch/mbplanner_m100_sim_cave.launch``` file:
 ```bash
 roslaunch mbplanner mbplanner_m100_sim_cave.launch
 ```